Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Beschreibung

-Sandra Uwiringiyimana was ten years old when she found herself with a gun pointed at her head.
-The rebels had come at night?wielding weapons, torches, and machetes.
-She had watched as her mother and six-year-old sister were gunned down in a refugee camp, far from their home in the Democratic Republic of the Congo.
-The rebels were killing people who weren't from the same tribe.
+Sandra was just ten years old when she found herself with a gun pointed at her head.
+She had watched as rebels gunned down her mother and six-year-old sister in a refugee camp.
+Remarkably, the rebel didn’t pull the trigger, and Sandra escaped.

 Thus began a new life for her and her surviving family members.
 With no home and no money, they struggled to stay alive.
 Eventually, through a United Nations refugee program, they moved to America, only to face yet another ethnic disconnect.
 Sandra may have crossed an ocean, but there was now a much wider divide she had to overcome.
 And it started with middle school in New York.

-Sandra Uwiringiyimana was ten years old when she found herself with a gun pointed at her head.
-The rebels had come at night?wielding weapons, torches, and machetes.
-She had watched as her mother and six-year-old sister were gunned down in a refugee camp, far from their home in the Democratic Republic of the Congo.
-The rebels were killing people who weren't from the same tribe.
+Sandra was just ten years old when she found herself with a gun pointed at her head.
+She had watched as rebels gunned down her mother and six-year-old sister in a refugee camp.
+Remarkably, the rebel didn’t pull the trigger, and Sandra escaped.

 Thus began a new life for her and her surviving family members.
 With no home and no money, they struggled to stay alive.
 Eventually, through a United Nations refugee program, they moved to America, only to face yet another ethnic disconnect.
 Sandra may have crossed an ocean, but there was now a much wider divide she had to overcome.
 And it started with middle school in New York.

-In this profoundly moving memoir, Sandra tells the inspiring story of her survival, of finding her place in a new country, and of her hope for the future.
-How Dare the Sun Rise shows the unrelenting strength of one incredible young woman and her family, unveiling how she found a way to give voice to her people and begin the path to healing through art and activism.
+In this memoir, Sandra tells the story of her survival, of finding her place in a new country, of her hope for the future, and how she found a way to give voice to her people.

 Über den Autor